- Gain highly-valued, transferable skills that can lead to well-paid jobs in a broad array of industries

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 It is recommended that students purchase the latest editions of all of the core textbooks.
 Some of these texts relate to extensive online material for which you require an access code supplied with a textbook.
 It is possible for students to purchase second-hand copies where applicable.
-Cost: £50 - £200 per year
+Indicative cost is £50 - £200 per year

 Volunteering and Placements

 Students may incur travel costs on optional volunteering placements in the second or third year of study.
-Cost: £5 - £30 per day
+Indicative cost is £5 - £30 per day

 Printing and Binding

 Students may be expected to dress formally for oral assessments.
 Costs will vary depending on the students existing wardrobe.
-Cost: £0 - £50
+Indicative cost is £0 - £50

 Scholarships, bursaries and awards